gremerritt/spear_phisher_ec521/README.md

 ## About

-The app.rb script has two functions, described below:
+The app.rb script has two functions, described below.

 ### Collect random tweets

-The script collects tweets that are from one user to another user and which contain a link, and records them in a file called `tweets.csv`.
-This is a pipe-delimited file with the format:
+The script collects tweets and records them in a pipe-delimited file called, with the format:

     Tweet ID
     From Username